LLNL/Curvallis/README.md

    - **--step _step_**

-   Only use every "_step_th" point.
+   Only use every "_step_<sup>th</sup>" point.
 For example, "--step 3" uses every third point.
 When writing out points with "--step" set, the points not shown are still included in the written file.

    - **--t_step _step_**

-   Only use every "_step_th" isotherm.
-Each isotherm is its own line, so every "_step_th" line in the input file is skipped.
+   Only use every "_step_<sup>th</sup>" isotherm.
+Each isotherm is its own line, so every "_step_<sup>th</sup>" line in the input file is skipped.
 The skipped isotherms are still included if the moved points are written out.

    - **--x_include _low_ _high_, --xinclude _low_ _high_**